The SPROG family of DCC devices

 Specific Decoder Problems

-Which decoders has SPROG II been tested with?
+Which decoders has SPROG been tested with?

 What can I do if my decoder is not supported by DecoderPro?

-More decoders are being added all the time.
-If you are familiar with XML (or wish to learn) then you could write your own definition file.
 More details on this procedure can be found on the JMRI webpages.
 Another tack is to ask on JMRIUSERS if anyone has already written the appropriate definition file, or Contact us; we create definitions too!

 To use new or updated decoder files:

-Updated decoder files can be found in the Yahoo Groups files area, or in the a JMRI decoders repository
+Updated decoder files can be found in the Yahoo Groups files area, or in the JMRI decoders repository

 The installation process was simplified in JMRI 2.3.6, where "Import Decoder File" and "Import Decoder URL" menu items were added to the Debug menu.
 The definition is stored in your preferences directory, instead of the JMRI distribution directory, so that installing a new version of JMRI doesn't delete it.
 Note, however, that if a newer version of JMRI comes along with a copy of this decoder definition installed, the program will give priority to the specific version that you imported.